pypa/packaging.python.org/source/specifications/binary-distribution-format.rst

 - The rules on escaping in wheel filenames were revised, to bring them into line with what popular tools actually do (February 2021).
+- The rules on escaping in wheel filenames were further revised to bring them into line with what popular tools actually do (July 2022).

 References